Basic unemployment allowance | Our Services | KelaSkip to content

 The basic unemployment allowance is one of the two unemployment benefits provided by Kela.
 If you are a member of an unemployment fund, you can receive earnings-related unemployment allowance.

-If you become unemployed, you can receive basic unemployment allowance if
+If you become unemployed, you can get basic unemployment allowance if

 Read more about the entitlement criteria for basic unemployment allowance for persons aged under 25 years.